-- i) retain the work in question - ii) inform the student in writing of the concern and request a meeting with the student to discuss the matter as soon as possible, the instructor shall consult with the Division Chair or Program Director about the incident - iii) if the end of term is imminent a final grade report for the student will not be submitted by the instructor until the matter is resolved and the grade will show as an "Incomplete" - iv) after the meeting, the instructor shall inform the student in writing that the matter has either been resolved or not resolved - v) if the matter has not been resolved when the student and the instructor meet, then the Chair, instructor and student will meet - vi) after the meeting, the Chair shall inform the student in writing that the matter has either been resolved or not resolved.
-If the matter has not been resolved at this juncture, the procedure moves to step vii. - vii) the Chair or Program Director shall report the incident to the Associate Vice-President, Student Experience and Registrar, although no notation will appear on the student's transcript at this stage.
+- retain the work in question - inform the student in writing of the concern and request a meeting with the student to discuss the matter as soon as possible. - consult with the Division Chair or Program Director about the incident - if the end of term is imminent a final grade report for the student will not be - submitted by the instructor until the matter is resolved and the grade will show as an "Incomplete" - after the meeting, the instructor shall inform the student in writing that the matter has either been resolved or not resolved - if the matter has not been resolved when the student and the instructor meet, then the Chair, instructor and student will meet - after the meeting, the Chair shall inform the student in writing that the matter has either been resolved or not resolved.
+If the matter has not been resolved at this juncture, the procedure moves to the next step. - the Chair or Program Director shall report the incident to the Associate Vice- President, Student Experience and Registrar, although no notation will appear on the student's transcript at this stage.
 The next step will be one that takes the form of a Formal Procedure as detailed below